Simple Things (Amy Grant album)

 Simple Things is the fifteenth studio album by CCM singer-songwriter Amy Grant, released in 2003.

-While Christianity praised the album, Simple Things did not have the effect of Grant's previous pop efforts from the 1990s.
+Simple Things did not have the effect of Grant's previous pop efforts from the 1990s.
 The album topped Billboard's Christian album chart and the title track became a Top Ten Christian single, Simple Things peaked just outside the Top 20 on the Billboard 200, at No. 23.
 The title track peaked at the same position on the AC chart.